Kalgoorlie-Boulder Mining Innovation Hub

 - Project 2: Grade Engineering strategic mine planning and optimization in underground operations.

-- Project 3: The development, adoption and sustainability of technology in the Goldfields region.
+- Project 3: The development, adoption and sustainability of technology in the Goldfields region. - Mobile Grade Engineering test lab.

-How it will operate
+How it now operates

 Benefits to industry